input-output-hk/haskell.nix/docs/reference/library.md

 ## Haskell Package description

-Options for building a package. (todo: more info)
+The _Haskell package descriptions_ are values of the `pkgSet.config.packages` attrset.
+These are not derivations, but just the configuration for building an individual package.
+The configuration options are described under `packages.<name>` in [Module options](./modules.md).

 ## Component description

-Options for building a component. (todo: more info)
+The _component descriptions_ are values of the `pkgSet.config.packages.<package>.components` attrset.
+These are not derivations, but just the configuration for building an individual component.
+The configuration options are described under `packages.<name>.components.*` in [Module options](./modules.md).

 ## Haskell Package

-A derivation which has a `components` attribute.
+In [Haskell.nix][], a _Haskell package_ is a derivation which has a `components` attribute.
 This derivation is actually just for the package `Setup.hs` script, and isn't very interesting.
 To actually use the package, look within the components structure.

 ```
 components = {